About SPF records

 v=spf1 include:_spf.google.com -all

 In this example, the SPF record authorizes only Google Workspace to send emails for your domain.
-The all mechanism has a fail qualifier ( - ), so messages from any other senders fail the SPF check and may be rejected by the receiving server.
+The all mechanism has a soft fail qualifier ( - ), so messages from any senders not in your SPF record fail the SPF check might be sent to spam by the receiving server.
+If messages from specific senders are consistently sent to spam, make sure those senders are in your SPF record.

 Use these optional qualifiers to tell receiving mail servers how to handle messages that match mechanisms in the SPF record.